 Students can be detained for up to 2 hours at the end of the school day.
-For more serious breaches of school discipline, your child’s Head of House may contact you.
+For more serious breaches of school discipline, your child’s Head of Progress may contact you.
 We hope to avoid any escalation of consequences by working in partnership with staff, students and parents.

 The definition of bullying at Furze Platt Senior School is that it is repeated behaviour which makes other people feel uncomfortable, whether this is intended or not.
 People react differently, and it is not always possible to tell if a child is hurt or upset, but possible signs of being bullied include changes in behaviour, such as becoming shy and nervous, feigning illness, or clinging to adults.

 There are different sorts of bullying, but the three main types are:

 Verbal - name calling, teasing, insulting, writing unkind notes

 Emotional - being unfriendly, excluding, tormenting, spreading rumours and nasty looks

 Physical - hitting, kicking, taking or hiding belongings including money